thinkaxelthink/leadershipdocs/onboarding/HowToAxel.md

 **When I ask you to do something that feels poorly defined** you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

 **Ask assertive versus tell assertive.** When you need to ask me to do something, ask me.
 I respond incredibly well to ask assertiveness (“Axel, can you help with X?”).
-I respond poorly to being told what to do (“Rands, do X.”) I have been this way since I was a kid and I probably need therapy.
+I respond poorly to being told what to do (Axel, do X.”) I have been this way since I was a kid and I probably need therapy.

 **I can be hyperbolic** but it’s almost always because I am excited about the topic.
 I also swear sometimes.
 Sorry (not sorry).